robotics-4-all/dFlow/README.md

 #### Actions

 An action is an assistant response that can either:
-- Speak a specific text
+- Speak a specific text (*SpeakAction*)
-- Fire an Event, or
+- Fire an Event (*FireEventAction*)
-- Call an HTTP endpoint
+- Call an HTTP endpoint (*RESTCallAction*)
+- Set a slot with a specific value (*SetSlot*) (more on slots in the [forms](#forms) section.)

+An ActionGroup is a collection of actions that are executed sequentially.

+Actions can also use real-time environment parameters, or data in general, grouped as *user* and *system* properties.
+User properties are user information stored locally in the device that the assistant can use, such as name, surname, age, email, phone, city and address.
+System properties are in-built system functions to get the current time, location, a random integer of float.
+That way the assistant has access to those data being device-agnostic on the same time.

 ```
 ActionGroup: